 What Attracts Sugar Ants in the First Place?

 The life cycle of all types of ants is the same.
 The newly born ants rely on their adults for feeding, and the queen lays eggs.
-After some time and going through several molts, they grow up as a pupa and then an adult.
+After some time and going through several molts, they grow up as a pupa and then adults.

 Ants are classified as omnivores; they can eat a wide range of food items such as dead meat, vegetables, and sweet liquids.
 Anything that contains sweet and sugar attracts them, such as sugar, honey, candy, cake, soft drinks, and syrup.